Greek Atomic Energy Commission

-The Greek Atomic Energy Commission (GAEC) is an independent government agency of Greece which is responsible for atomic safety, development and regulations and for monitoring artificially produced ionizing and non-ionizing radiation.
+The Greek Atomic Energy Commission (EEAE) is an independent government agency of Greece which is responsible for atomic safety, development and regulations and for monitoring artificially produced ionizing and non-ionizing radiation.
 The seven-member board of directors operate under the supervision of the Ministry of Development through the General Secretariat of Research and Technology.

-The GAEC was established by act of legislation in 1954.
+The EEAE was established by act of legislation in 1954.
 Among other notable Greek scientists, Leonidas Zervas has served twice as president of the commission (1964–1965 & 1974–1975).